skroutz/grunt-wp-plugin/README.md

 # grunt-wp-plugin

-> Grunt plug-in to deploy WordPress plug-in to SVN repository.
+> Grunt plug-in to deploy the WordPress plug-in to SVN repository.

 ### Requirements
 * This plugin requires Grunt `~0.4.5`